What is Sensitivity Analysis in Excel?

 Sensitivity analysis in excel increases your understanding of the financial and operating behavior of the business.
-As we learnt from the three approaches – One Dimensional Data Tables, Two Dimensional Data Tables and Goal Seek that sensitivity analysis is extremely useful in the finance field especially in the context of valuations – DCF or DDM.
+We learned from the three approaches – One Dimensional Data Tables, Two Dimensional Data Tables, and Goal Seek- that sensitivity analysis is extremely useful in finance, especially in the context of valuations – DCF or DDM.

-However, you can also get a macro level understanding about the company and industry in general.
-You can develop cases to reflect valuation sensitivity to changes in interest rates, recession, inflation, GDP etc on the valuation.
+You can develop cases to reflect valuation sensitivity to changes in interest rates, recession, inflation, GDP, etc., on the valuation.
+However, you can also get a macro-level understanding of the company and industry.
 Thought and common sense should be employed in developing reasonable and useful sensitivity cases.

-If you learned something on Sensitivity Analysis in Excel, please leave a comment below.
+If you learned something about Sensitivity Analysis in Excel, please leave a comment below.
 Let me know what you think.
-Many thanks and take care.
+Many thanks, and take care.
 Happy Learning!